How to Shower When You Only Have a Bathtub

 Go from a tub only to a functional, refreshing shower without a complete renovation!

 Showers or baths?
-Wherever you fall, chances are you have the opportunity to enjoy either, since a good majority of American homes have a tub/shower combination in one of their bathrooms.
-But what if you're one of the unlucky ones, a shower-er with no shower?
-As ubiquitous as showering is in American culture, there do exist homes with only a tub: no showerhead, no handshower... just... a tub.
+Whatever your preference is, chances are you've had the opportunity to enjoy either, since a good majority of American homes have a tub/shower combination in one of their bathrooms.
+But what if you're doesn't have a tub/shower?
+As ubiquitous as showering is in American culture, there are homes with only a tub: no showerhead, no handshower... just... a tub.
 With a spout.
 For baths.

 Yes, there are those who swear by their baths.
 Likewise, there are those that can't stand them.
 Maybe you've found an almost-perfect home, but can't picture yourself taking baths for the foreseeable future.
-Maybe you've been living a lie, yearning for a quick, refreshing shower and settling for a lukewarm soak.
-Or maybe you're just bothered by the idea of using 40+ gallons of water each time you bathe.
-Whatever the case, your future happiness is not lost: there are a couple of ways to supplement an old tub with a shower, saving water and time.
+Maybe you want a quick, refreshing shower.
+Or maybe you're concerned using 40+ gallons of water each time you bathe.
+Whatever the case, there are a couple of ways to supplement an old tub with a shower, saving water and time.
 Whether your upgrade will be easy and inexpensive or costly and involved depends on the tub, the room, and the type of shower you want.

 Making Your Bathroom Splash-Proof

 If a shower is installed, water will splash.
 Everywhere.
 While most of it will find its way to the drain, some won't.
 "It's fine, I have tiled walls", you might say.
-Well, it's time to burst that bubble - tile is not waterproof, and neither is grout, even when sealed.
-It looks pretty, and helps to keep some water out of the wall, but that's it.
-When a bathroom is constructed, special backerboards and waterproofing membranes are installed behind the walls to protect the structure itself from water damage.
-With showerless tubs, there's no reason to extend this waterproofing much beyond the tub itself.
+Well, tile is not waterproof, and neither is grout, even when sealed.
+When a bathroom is constructed, special materials are installed to protect the structure itself from water damage.
 So if you really want to add a shower, you'll need to determine just how you're going to protect those walls.

-The simplest, cheapest protection comes from a shower curtain.
+The simplest, low cost protection comes from a shower curtain.
 Provided you have proper ventilation, a good curtain on a rod that surrounds the entire unit should adequately capture escaping moisture.
-Typically hung from the ceiling or attached to a freestanding shower structure, this is often the most elegant solution for clawfoot or freestanding bathtubs, and may be the only solution for renters.
+Typically hung from the ceiling or attached to a freestanding shower structure, this is often the most elegant solution for clawfoot or freestanding bathtubs.
 Those with tubs against a wall can use a "D" style rod to keep that wall dry.

-If for some reason a curtain just won't cut it, you'll need to start seriously considering costs and time required to convert your bathroom into a suitable place for showering.
-On top of whatever shower you get, you'll need to put up prefabricated shower walls (aka surrounds), or a new wall altogether, along with a door (typically mounted along the rim of the tub).
-Depending on the shower you choose, you could easily be looking at four figures when all is said and done.
+If for some reason a curtain just won't cut it, you'll need to consider the costs and time associated with converting your bathroom into a suitable place for showering.
+On top of whatever shower you get, you'll need to put up prefabricated shower walls (aka surrounds), or a new wall altogether, along with a shower door (typically mounted along the rim of the tub).
+Depending on the shower you choose, you may need to hire a contractor to help.
+A contractor will be very helpful if you have a window above your tub.

 Choosing Your Shower

-Another way to avoid getting into the wall is the exposed shower (example shown above with the cast iron shower pan).
+Another way to avoid getting into the wall is the exposed shower.
 Installation of these units is a bit more involved, but these elegant sets can transform a bathroom.
 Generally available as a wall mounted unit, many include both a handshower and regular showerhead for the ultimate in convenience; some even include a tub spout just in case.
 Choose between classic two-handled units, or thermostatic models that maintain a pre-set temperature for safety.

 If an exposed shower appeals to you, you'll want to be sure you can use one before ordering.
 To do so, you'll need to remove your existing tub handle(s) to expose the supply lines, and measure the distance between the centers of each hole (or the centers of each pipe).
 That measurement will determine which valve, if any, will work for you.
 Most of the showers we offer have centers from 3-3/8" to 8".